tuva-health/data_profiling/README.md

 Check out the [DAG](https://tuva-health.github.io/data_profiling/#!/overview?g_v=1) for data profiling.

-The output data models of this project are:
+The output data models of this engine are:
-* Eligibility Detail - a data profiling table on the eligibility grain with columns for source primary keys and every data quality check performed.
+- **Eligibility Detail:** A data profiling table on the eligibility grain with columns for source primary keys and every data quality check performed.
-* Medical Claim Detail - a data profiling table on the medical claim line grain with columns for source primary keys and every data quality check performed.
+- **Medical Claim Detail:** A data profiling table on the medical claim line grain with columns for source primary keys and every data quality check performed.
-* Claim Summary - a summary table of checks ran on every column in Eligibility Detail and Medical Claim Detail with test fail percentages.
+- **Claim Summary:** A summary table of checks ran on every column in Eligibility Detail and Medical Claim Detail with test fail percentages.
-* Snapshots - A "look back in time" of every model that gets generated during `dbt build` (or `dbt run` followed by `dbt snapshot`).
+- **Snapshots:** A "look back in time" of every model that gets generated during `dbt build` (or `dbt run` followed by `dbt snapshot`).

 ## Pre-requisites
 1. You have healthcare data (e.g. claims data) in a data warehouse (e.g. Snowflake)